Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-4/Lecture-2-Function-Execution-Context/lecture-notes.md

 ```
 When we invoke a **function** `this === window`
 when we inkoke a **method** `this === currentObject`

+## Strict mode

+JavaScript's strict mode is a way to opt in to a restricted variant of JavaScript, thereby implicitly opting-out of "sloppy mode".
+Strict mode isn't just a subset: it intentionally has different semantics from normal code.
+Strict mode makes several changes to normal JavaScript semantics:

+1. Eliminates some JavaScript silent errors by changing them to throw errors.
+2. Fixes mistakes that make it difficult for JavaScript engines to perform optimizations: strict mode code can  sometimes be made to run faster than identical code that's not strict mode.
+3. Prohibits some syntax likely to be defined in future versions of ECMAScript.

 ## Essential Questions
 * When and how is the binding of `this` determined?